IsuruMaduranga/toolflow/README.md

-Toolflow is a blazing-fast, lightweight drop-in replacement for the OpenAI and Anthropic SDKs — adding automatic parallel tool calling, structured Pydantic outputs, and smart response modes with zero breaking changes.
+Toolflow is a blazing-fast, lightweight drop-in wrapper for the OpenAI and Anthropic SDKs — adding automatic parallel tool calling, structured Pydantic outputs, and smart response modes with zero breaking changes.
 Stop battling bloated tool-calling frameworks.
 Toolflow supercharges the official SDKs you already use, without sacrificing compatibility or simplicity.

 ## Installation